|Image: Hunter Industries|

 Same with plants, start traing early.
 Correct any problems early on.
 Prevent problems like girdling.
 Retail Nursery container planting systems more than likely will force roots to stay on the surface as opposed to driving deep.
 Careful pruning of the roots to remove the spinning inside container or even loosening of roots and spreading them out in a wider soil excavation will prevent this situation in the scene below where the tree is being strangled by it's own badly trained root system.
 And don't forget to inoculate with a great mycorrhizal and beneficial bacterial mix before planting.

-When storms rage the much more mature tree is not strong enough to stand up on it's own against such severe environmental forces.
+When storms rage then the larger more mature tree is not strong enough to stand up on it's own against such severe environmental forces.
 Same with young people.
 Deep emotional scares may never heal and quite often many go to the point of losing their lives because some parent early on gave no thought to problems they saw but ignored.
 Think about it folks.
 Both illustrate the same neglect.
 Even the above neglected tree pruned to late fits this illustration perfectly as any responsible Arborist will tell you.

 I have often said I'm not a fan of larger than 1 gallon trees.
 Shrubs you can get away with some things.
 But even with one gallon plants, roots should be inspected and corrections made on the spot at time of planting establishment.
 Now back to irrigation and watering.
 Drip systems for the first couple of years are okay.
 Like children again who need milk as infants and later solid food as they mature, so your irrigation methods should change over to a deep watering method after a couple of years.
 When a gardener/landscaper keeps plants on a drip system, it's like training them to live on life support in a hospital.
 Remember the jokes about the child who clings to apron strings even as an adult ?
 They never experience a fulfilled satisfying life and won't know how to care for themselves if that parental support is cut off.
 Same with Trees and Shrubs.
 Abruptly take away drip a decade or so later and your tree may die from improper root development.